 1998: Tom Hensley, former Burger Queen and Druther's President, as well as President of Dairy Queen Corporate Stores, passes away in Wyoming in November.

 1999: Mike Kull, former Burger Queen and Druther's executive, becomes President of Dairy Queen Corporate Stores after the death of Tom Hensley.
+Helen Kite, the co-founder of Burger Queen, passes away in Florida.

 2000: International Dairy Queen and a franchisee committee, including Burger Queen and Druther's alumni, develops the Dairy Queen® Grill & Chill® concept.